Meet EPA Scientist Katherine Ratliff, Ph.D.

 What do you like most about your research?

 I am highly motivated by the applied nature of our research.
-We work closely with our stakeholders to ensure that we are addressing the most urgent and difficult questions and needs, which then makes it easy to see the direct positive impact of my work.
+We work closely with our partners to ensure that we are addressing the most urgent needs and challenging questions, which then makes it easy to see the direct positive impact of my work as we deliver actionable and impactful results to the end users.

 How does your science matter?

-In my research, I identify and develop the tools and technologies that are needed to track and clean up contamination, particularly in challenging situations and complex settings.
-These methods and strategies are critical for protecting public health and the environment.
+In my research, I develop and evaluate the technologies and solutions that can effectively reduce the risk of exposure to harmful contamination, particularly in challenging situations and complex settings.
+These methods and tools are critical for protecting public health and the environment.
+My work also helps to develop standards and guidelines for testing the effectiveness of these technologies.

 If you weren’t a scientist, what would you be doing?